 Kylie Jenner sparks backlash for not wearing hairnet or gloves in cosmetics lab

-The Kylie Cosmetics founder clarified in an Instagram comment on Thursday that the photos were not taken at a manufacturing facility
+Kylie Cosmetics founder clarified in an Instagram comment on Thursday that photos were not taken at manufacturing facility after backlash

 North West puts minion makeup on Kim Kardashia